7 Essential Books about Emotional Intelligence

 -Daniel Goldman-

-The influence of Emotional Intelligence
+The Influence of Emotional Intelligence

 We would love emotional intelligence to be present in our workplace, with colleagues trained in emotional skills.
 We would, without a doubt, love the principles of Emotional Intelligence to be implemented in a proper and real way in the curriculum of every educational center.
-It would also be fascinating if our political leaders were to master many of the principles of this discipline, because we would all end up winners.
+It would also be fascinating if our political leaders were to master many of the principles of this discipline because we would all end up winners.

 A good way to achieve this is to immerse ourselves in the wide range of written material that we have today.
-And so, to that effect, we’re going to point you towards 7 of the books on Emotional Intelligence that we consider the most interesting ones.
+And so, to that effect, we’re going to point you toward 7 of the books on Emotional Intelligence that we consider the most interesting ones.

 goleman-emotional-intelligence